 Lotto annuities are generally inflexible, and many people find it difficult to change an immediate annuity.

 Annual payments on an annuity might prevent a winner from making investments that generate more money than the interest they earn on the annuities.

-When deciding whether to take a lump sum or an annuity payout, taxes play a major role in their decision process.
-The advantage of taking the lump-sum option is that the tax owed will be calculated as it stands at the time of winning.
+When deciding whether to take a lump sum or an annuity payout, taxes play a major role in the decision process.
+The advantage of the lump-sum option is that the tax owed will be calculated as it stands at the winning time.
 After paying taxes on this amount, winners are free to spend or invest as they see fit.

 Some people might choose to get an annuity because they are betting that they will not have as much money to pay taxes in the future.
 This is because there is uncertainty about how much money will be taxed at what rates in the future.

 When you take a lump-sum payment, it is less than the amount just reported as the jackpot.
 Taxes and discounts are taken out of the payment.
 You can take your winnings all at once or invest them on your own to help make more money later.

 Lotteries may have annuity payments.
 These payments will be larger than a lump sum payment.
 Some lotteries do this with equal payments or by making the payments rise to keep up with inflation.